wenbert/ekini-phpstorm/README.md

 # Ekini phpStorm Color Scheme
 Based on https://github.com/negativefix/zenburn - you get the general Zenburn feel but with a bit more color.

+A dark color scheme good for low-light and bright environments.

 # Installation
 1. Download the `Ekini.icls` file
 2. Paste it inside the phpStorm Preferences directory. e.g.: `/Users/wenbert/Library/Preferences/WebIde90/colors`